 #1.
 Use your remote to select ‘Settings’ on the top menu on your FireStick home screen.

 #2.
-Now, navigate to ‘Applications’ menu and open it by pressing ‘Select’ button on your remote
+Now, navigate to the ‘Applications’ menu and open it by pressing the ‘Select’ button on your remote

 #3.
 Open ‘Manage Installed Applications’

 #4.
 You should now see the list of all the installed applications on your FireStick device.
 Scroll down and select Kodi here and press ‘Select’ on the remote to access the available options

 #5.
 On the next screen click the ‘Clear data’ option.
 On the right, you can also see additional information about Kodi on your FireStick including the amount of storage it is consuming.
 In the image below, Kodi app itself is taking 164 MB space, while the associated data is of 125 MB size.